Language versions

 Please note: The Court is not responsible for the content of external websites and the inclusion of a link in the list below does not constitute any endorsement of the site or the materials contained on it.

-Links are listed by country and, if there is more than one link for a country, by alphabetical order.
+Links are listed by country and, if there is more than one link for a country, in alphabetical order.

 Further links will be added from time to time.

-If you have a suggestion for a new site to be included in the list, or are a Web or other publishers interested in having translations integrated into the HUDOC database, or if you wish to contact us to object to a link to your site, please let us know using this form.
-(Select the option: "Send any comments concerning HUDOC").
+If you have a suggestion for a new site to be included in the list, if you are a Web or other publisher interested in having translations included in the HUDOC database, or if you wish to contact us to object to a link to your site, please let us know using this form.

-Publishers, organisations and governments who would like to submit non-official translations for inclusion in the Court's database HUDOC are invited to follow this procedure.
+Publishers, organisations and governments interested in submitting non-official translations for inclusion in the Court's HUDOC database are invited to follow this procedure.